University of Pittsburgh Varsity Marching Band: Drumline

 The Pitt Drumline, also known as "Crew," is the percussion section of the Pitt Band.
 The Pitt drumline has a long tradition that stretches back to the mid-1960s.
 At the beginning of the 1979 Football season, the drumline marched as a unified unit in drills, instead of being split into four person squads, for the first time.
 This was due to the band hiring of Lorry Yednak as the Percussion Instructor and several members of the line having had experience marching in DCI corps.
 They desired a unified sound that could not be achieved with the line split in various locations over the field in numerous squads.
 At this time marching bells and Vibraphone were added but marched with the line instead of performing from a "pit."
 Due to all of the drums having a silver chrome finish, during this time the Drumline was known as the "Chrome Wall."
 At the conclusion of post-game cadences, all members of the line would hold both sticks in the air in their right hand and chant, "All Hail the Chrome Wall!" and then drop their sticks to the ground.

 In 1985 the Drumline became known as “The Crew” after a riotous “Octoberfest” in August party.
 Members of the Crew became known by nicknames such as Rox, Little Beaver, Mysterious, and Curtis Blow.
 The Crew began a tradition of occasionally performing their intricate sequence of cadences at band festivals, sometimes accompanied by the Golden Girls and Color Guard.
 The first Crewhouse was established in 1987.
 New gold Slingerland drums were ordered for the 1986 season.
 The Crew also began the tradition of performing a fast introduction cadence written by section leader Chuck Lee “Garfield” followed by a rap beat influenced “Noise.”
 During the mid-late 1980s, Assistant Band Director David Moy and Drum Instructor Dan “Danno” Yadesky wrote the percussion section music providing a consistent and polished sound.
+The current Drumline Instructor is Connor Stewart.

 Golden Girls

 The majorette corps of the Pitt Band are known for their gold-sequined outfits and for being the "Glitz and Glamour of the Pitt Band."
 In their inaugural 1975 season they were directed by Larry Cervi.
 Since then, the original fight song choreography has remained largely the same, adding in one and two turn-spin tricks.
-They have been under the direction of E Michael Bauldauf since 1991.
-In the early 2000s, the Golden Girls competed at AYOP, the National Baton Twirling Association championships, capturing the Collegiate Champion title four out of five years.
+E Michael Bauldauf served as the director/instructor/choreographer starting in 1991, and continued through 2018.
+In the early 2000s, the Golden Girls competed at AYOP, the National Baton Twirling Association championships, capturing the Collegiate Champion title four out of five years under his leadership.
+In 2015, Jessica (Megliss) Potetz started working alongside E Michael and in 2018, remained solely as the coach.
+The Golden Girls celebrated 50 years of “Glitz and Glamour” in 2025.
+During the celebration, Larry Cervi was recognized with the Pitt Band ICON award, honoring lifetime achievement for his work and dedication to the performing arts at Pitt and beyond.